techidaily/site-win11-tips/source/_posts/from-vocal-expressions-to-written-words-with-windows-whisper.md

  Unfortunately, Whisper is not a standalone app you can download, install, and run.
 It relies on other software, which must also be installed.

  For Windows, to keep this guide simple, we'll use Chocolatey extensively for installing most of the necessary software parts.
-Check our guide on[the quickest way to install Windows software](https://www.makeuseof.com/tag/quickest-way-install-windows-software-command-prompt/) for more info on Chocolatey.
+Check our guide on [the quickest way to install Windows software](https://www.makeuseof.com/tag/quickest-way-install-windows-software-command-prompt/) for more info on Chocolatey.

  For Linux and Macs, the installation process (excluding the Windows path variable, and easy-to-use batch files we'll create) should be similar.

 1. To install and use Whisper, you must have**Python** and its**PIP** tool installed and added to the Windows "Path" variable.
-For info on that, check our article on[how to install Python PIP on Windows, Mac, and Linux](https://www.makeuseof.com/tag/install-pip-for-python/) .
+For info on that, check our article on [how to install Python PIP on Windows, Mac, and Linux](https://www.makeuseof.com/tag/install-pip-for-python/) .
 2. Install**FFMPEG** through Chocolatey with this command:
 `choco install ffmpeg`
  Also, install its Python version with: